kanopi/pantheon-lightning-headless/README.md

 # Pantheon - Headless Lightning

-This is a "fork'ish" version of [Headless Lightning](https://github.com/acquia/headless-lightning) designed to be installed on Pantheon with their build tools process.
+This is a "fork'ish" version of [Acquia's Headless Lightning](https://github.com/acquia/headless-lightning) designed to be installed on Pantheon with their build tools process.

 ### Rational for "forking"